fraca98/Pokesteps/README.md

-This is a game app where the user has to hatch Pokémon eggs fetching his steps collected with a Fitbit device and when the egg opens the Pokémon is added to the pokedex.
+This is a game app where the user has to hatch Pokémon eggs fetching his steps collected with a Fitbit device and when the egg opens the Pokémon is added to the Pokédex.

 # Contacts